aiaustin/Onigiri/README.md

 Rigging addon for blender 4.1+

-Download zip from release page.
+Download zip from Code -> Onigiri directory to act as Blender add-on.

 Enjoy the rice.